dense-analysis/ale/README.md

 ALE supports renaming symbols in symbols in code such as variables or class names with the `ALERename` command.

+`ALEFileRename` will rename file and fix import paths (tsserver only).

 `ALECodeAction` will execute actions on the cursor or applied to a visual range selection, such as automatically fixing errors.